Paul92/ADA_Project/index.md

 the trust of a group (such as a political party) and might have more to lose by lying.

+Note that in this analysis, statements made by public figures on social media are attributed to their author, and not to the social media class.

 #### Do people use numbers in lies?

 There is an old proverb saying that *numbers don't lie*.
 The presence of